robertbrodrecht/launchpad/_codex/security.md

 The rest of Launchpad's security features are built into the HTML5 Boilerplate htaccess file.
 These special additions add [the 5G Blacklist](http://perishablepress.com/5g-blacklist-2013/) and some best practices like denying directory listings, hidden files, and WordPress's wp-includes files.

 Thanks for your interest in Launchpad.
 You have reached the end of this document.
+You may be interested at looking through this [feature list](features.md).